-The Best junior, CACIB winner and best veteran from both sexes, if awarded excellent, will compete for Best of Breed (BOB).
+The FCI-CACIB-J winner, the FCI-CACIB winner and the FCI-CACIB-V winner from both sexes, if awarded at least EXCELLENT, will compete for Best of Breed (BOB).
 The judge must also choose the best exhibit from the opposite sex (BOS) next to the BOB winner.